Victor-Oluwa/lifestyle/README.md

 # Flutter AR Furniture E-Commerce App

-Welcome to my Flutter-based Augmented Reality (AR) Furniture E-Commerce App for furniture shopping.
+Welcome to the Flutter-based Augmented Reality (AR) Furniture E-Commerce App for furniture shopping.
 This mobile application seamlessly combines the worlds of furniture shopping and augmented reality to provide users with an immersive and interactive shopping experience.

 **NOTE:** I developed this project for Gemona West Lifestyle, the interior design firm where I currently work.
-It will be available on the Play Store by January.
-Once it is finally on the Play Store, I'll add the link here for you all to download and shop in 3D.
+It will be available on the Play Store by January and the link will be updated here for you all to download and shop in 3D!.

 ## Key Features: